bigcompany/mesh/README.md

 ### Basic Mesh

-This example can be run N times to create a mesh of event emitting nodes.
+This example can be run N times in order to create a mesh of event emitting nodes.

-The `myEvent` listener is added on each node and also emitted on a timer.
-Each node will recieve `myEvent` from other nodes.
+`myEvent` is added on each node and also emitted on a timer.

+Every node will then recieve `myEvent` from other nodes.

 ```js
 mesh.start({ port: 8888 }, function (err) {